 There are only a couple rigs that you need to be looking at when in the Deeps, a basic 2 hook paternoster or ledger is the first with a heavy mono single hook running ledger when targeting the very big specimens.

-The 2 hook rig made from 100lb mono and using 2/0 to 5/0 hook, is ideal when looking to target only the huss and spurs.
+The 2 hook rig made from 150lb mono body, and 2/0 to 5/0 hooks snoods being 80lb wire, – ideal when looking to target spurdogs with razor sharp teeth.
 I’m not sold on the need for attractors on these rigs when targeting big fish in the murky waters of Holyhead Deep as I think a well presented bait oozing scent does just the job.

 However for spurdogs, large luminous or orange Muppets positioned just above the hook can be deadly in Holyhead Deep and we sell our own version aboard My Way.